IsasGithub/R_PopulationFloodAnalysis/README.md

 ![maskmw](Figures/Mask.png)

 This mask is chosen and used for the population analysis with Rayshader based on population density data from 2020.
 Rayshader offers many visualisation options.
-The result is a PNG-image displaying the distribution of the affected population (pixel unit: number of people per square kilometer) with shadows for three-dimensionality as well as supportive text.
+The result is a PNG-image displaying the distribution of the affected population with shadows for three-dimensionality as well as supportive text.
+The pixel unit is the number of people per square kilometer.
+The higher and darker the elevation of the pixel, the more dense is the population.

 ![image_git](Figures/image_git.png)